 break in Ceredigion, see the Maps, guides, apps and brochures page.

 Route updates and problem reporting

 From time to time, remedial work has to be undertaken on paths and bridleways, and some routes may be closed because of other work, such as tree felling.
 In these cases, routes may be temporarily closed to the public.
-Please check the routes updates page before setting out on your walk.

 Should you encounter any problems on your walk, you can report it via an online form to the rights of way team at Ceredigion County Council.